codypaternostro/RemotePro/docs/index.md

 <br>
 !!! warning "Disclaimer"
-    This project's content is not affiliated with MilestonePTools or Milestone XProtect and is released under the permissive open-source [MIT License](https://github.com/codypaternostro/RemotePro/blob/main/LICENSE).
+    This project's content is not affiliated with MilestonePSTools or Milestone XProtect and is released under the permissive open-source [MIT License](https://github.com/codypaternostro/RemotePro/blob/main/LICENSE).